-General Manager, Intelligent Solutions Division (ISD), Internet of Things (IoT) Group
+General Manager, Intelligent Solutions Division (ARP), Internet of Things (IoT) Group

 Kumar Balasubramanian is the General Manager of the Intelligent Solutions Division (ARP) at Intel.
 ISD designs and deploys connected, managed, and secured technologies for intelligent systems and the emerging Internet of Things.
 Since joining Intel in 1990, he has held various technical and management positions in the areas of strategic software enabling, microprocessor architecture, and silicon design.
 Prior to his current role, Kumar led software alliances with the global software ecosystem.
 A member of the Intel Enterprise Board of Advisors committee, Kumar has represented Intel at various enterprise industry forums, published several technical articles, and been granted a patent.
 Kumar holds a master’s degree in computer engineering from Dartmouth College.

 Director, Mobility & Secure Payments, Retail Solutions Division

 Michelle Tinsley is the director of the Transactional Retail team in the Retail Solutions Division.
 In this capacity, she is responsible for Intel’s efforts in setting global strategy for retail mobility devices and defining product strategies to solve end retailer problems.
 During her 21-year span at Intel, Tinsley has progressed from controller proxy in Copenhagen, Denmark, to supporting the Intelligent Systems Group in various controller positions, and then General Manager of the Personal Solutions Division.
 Outside of Intel, Tinsley is an active member of the Arizona State University Dean’s Council of 100, a hand-selected group of professional thought-leaders who council the W. P. Carey School of Business in both undergraduate and post-graduate degrees.
 Michelle is also an active angel investor in the Arizona Technology Investment Forum and also serves on the Valley of The Sun United Way Financial Stability Advisory council.
 Tinsley received her Bachelor’s Degree from the University of Oregon and an MBA from Arizona State University.

 Follow her on Twitter at: @Intel_Michelle